 While many types of wood will burn well when dry, many others will either fail to burn or emit harmful gases in the process of burning.

-For example, you should avoid burning painted wood, scrap lumber, and pieces of wood that are pressure-treated.
-Scrap lumber often contains arsenic treatment or layers of lead or chemical-based paints.
-So, you should avoid using scrap lumber for both outdoor and indoor fires.
+For example, you should avoid burning painted wood, scrap lumber, and pieces of wood Which are pressure-treated.
+There is arsenic treatment in scrap lumber.
+There could also be arsenic-based paints or lead.
+These chemicals release poisonous gases when burnt.
+So, You have to try avoid using scrap lumber for both outdoor and indoor fires.

-Secondly, you will need to avoid freshly-cut wood.
-The primary reason for avoiding wet and freshly-cut lumber is that they contain a lot of moisture and sap.
+Secondly, freshly-cut wood is equally bad because they contain a lot of moisture and sap.
 Burning such wood will produce a lot of smoke, which is harmful to your health and the environment.
 Besides, wet wood will also burn inefficiently.